dbcook/cave-servo/servo_controller/design_docs/hand_paddle_design.md

 It at least resembles the original 1960s-1970s Cave dec controller, which was a flat sheet metal aluminum box in black wrinkle paint with two very small buttons.
 Internally it carried 120VAC with two small motor-start capacitors.
-The Cave original controller had no provision for grounding, making it a hazardous design by modern standards.
+The Cave original dec controller had no provision for grounding, making it a hazardous design by modern standards.

 ### Buttons and Potentiometer